SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/subgraph.md

 todo: true
 ---

-Subgraphs allow to take multiple different gems and wrap them under a gem.
-It allows the user to structure the complex pipelines in an easier way.
+Subgraphs allow you to take multiple different Gems and wrap them under a single reusable parent Gem.
+It allows the user to decompose complex logic into reusable components and simplify the Data Engineering process.